MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/raise-hand-meetings.md

 # Raise hands in Teams meetings

-During a Microsoft Teams meeting, a user might have a question.
-To get the speaker's and moderator's attention, a user can use the raise hand option to ask a question.
+During a Microsoft Teams meeting, a participant might have a question.
+To get the speaker's and moderator's attention, a participant can use the raise hand option to ask a question.
 A meeting moderator might want to take a quick poll, and the raised hand can be used to count the meeting participants' responses.

 This feature is important for the following reasons:

-- Users can signal that they want to talk without disrupting the meeting.
+- Participants can signal that they want to talk without disrupting the meeting.

 - The moderator or speaker can see if anyone in the meeting wants to talk.

-- Make meetings more inclusive.
-It is difficult to get a word in when others are having a conversation and often exhausting to try.
-The raised hand also encourages participation from remote participants.
+- Raise hand makes meetings more inclusive by encouraging participation from remote participants.

-- Presenters in meetings want a mechanism to take questions in a structured manner.
+- Presenters in meetings need a mechanism to take questions in a structured manner.

 A Teams admin doesn't have to create a policy for the feature to appear in a meeting.
-It's available by default and is currently supported for web and mobile meetings.
+Raise hand is available by default and is currently supported for web and mobile meetings.

 ## Raise hand display